SnowHana/SnowyHana/content/index.md

 ---
-title: Welcome to Quartz
+title: Snowy Garden
 ---

-This is a blank Quartz installation.
+Welcome to my :snowflake: garden!
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is a space where I cultivate thoughts, keep records of my progress (both personal and career-wise!)

 ---
 # Projects